lqp276/lwe_proto/README.md

 # lwe_proto
 A Light-Weight and Extensible(LWE) binary protocol compiler framework

-# why not proto buffer
-Proto buffer is a powerful protocol format compiler, You should first consider use it unless:
-> 1. You need fullly control the message bianry layout
-> 2. You want keep the project dependency as less as possible

 # why need lwe_proto
 As a C/go developer sometimes I need use binary format (JSON is not space efficient for some case) to exchange message between server and client SDK, So I write this tool to ease the process of:
 > 1. Define the **message ID** and **message structure**